Carminite: Physical properties

 Carminite is fairly soft, with a Mohs hardness of 3 1/2, between that of calcite and fluorite.
-Because of the lead content it is heavy, with specific gravity of 5.03 - 5.18, although specimens from Mapimi are less dense at 4.10.
+Because of the lead content it is heavy, with specific gravity of 5.03 – 5.18, although specimens from Mapimi are less dense at 4.10.
 Cleavage is distinct in one direction parallel to the c axis.
 The mineral is slowly soluble in hydrochloric acid (HCl) with the separation of lead(II) chloride (PbCl2) and totally soluble in nitric acid (HNO3).
 Carminite is not radioactive and no piezoelectric effect has been detected.

 Optical properties

 Orthorhombic crystals (and monoclinic and triclinic crystals) have two directions in which light travels with zero birefringence; these directions are called the optic axes, and the crystal is said to be biaxial.
 The speed of a ray of light travelling through the crystal differs with direction.
 The direction of the fastest ray is called the X direction and the direction of the slowest ray is called the Z direction.
 X and Z are perpendicular to each other and a third direction Y is defined as perpendicular to both X and Z; light travelling along Y has an intermediate speed.
 Refractive index is inversely proportional to speed, so the refractive indices for the X, Y and Z directions increase from X to Z.

-Carminite is orthorhombic and for an orthorhombic crystal the optical directions correspond to the crystal axes a, b and c, but not necessarily in that order.
+Carminite is crystal axes a, b and c, but not necessarily in that order.
 For carminite the orientation is X = c, Y = a and Z = b and the refractive indices are high, with nα = 2.070, nβ = 2.070, nγ = 2.080, only a little less than diamond at 2.4.

 The maximum birefringence δ is the difference between the highest and lowest refractive index; for carminite δ = 0.010.